link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 ### RC Controller

- - The RC Controller shall operate  Wireless Communication

- - Signal Direction: Input for Transmitter

- - Communication Protocols: 2.4 GHz USB nano reciver

- - Expectation: The Controller shall send inputs to the Motors for movement
+The RC Controller System section shall focus using a wireless connection to operate the dc motors attached on the collector.
+The raspberry pi shall have a  2.4 GHz USB nano reciever connection that will accept inputs from the controller.
+The coding in this section will properly allow the collector to move foward, in reverse, and turn left or right.

 ### Motors Systems

-The Motor Systems shall operate as a Power Signal, having the Receiver and RC Motors as outputs.
-The communication protocol will be PPM for the Receiver.
+The Motor Systems subsystem section shall focus on the mobility of the DC motors.
+Ensuring the connections between the raspberry and the dc motors are correct.
+The rotation of the motors shall be place on the wheels controlling the movement of the collector without any manual help.
+The dc motors will be recieving input form the RC controller system.
+THe motor will be connected to the Raspberry Pi via PWM connection.
 It shall be expected to continuely control the movement of the tennis ball collector in conjenction of the controller.

 ### Counting Sensors Systems

-The Counting Sensor System shall have a digital signal having the sensor as an input.
-The communication protocol will be BCD for the sensors.
-It shall be expected to detect and keep track of the counted and collected balls while the entire system runs.
+The Counting Sensor System section shall be expected to detect and keep track of the counted and collected balls while the entire system runs.
+The sensors shall have a digital signal connected to the raspberry pi, causing the sensor to act as an input for the digital display.
+The Sensor will be connected via GPIO pins on the raspberry pi.

 ### Counting Display Systems

-The Counting Display Systems shall operate with Serial Communication, having the seven segments as outputs.
+The Counting Display Systems section will focus on implementing the seven segments that are expected to display the collected data of the amount of collected tennis balls.
+They will be connected to the raspberry pi and programmed to work in sync with the COunting sensor.
+Since they  with Serial Communication, having the seven segments as outputs.
 The communication protocol will be BCD for the seven segments.
-It shall be expected to display the collected data of the amount of collected tennis balls.
+It shall display an accurate account of collected balls throughout the entire collection process.

 ### Vibration Systems

-The Motor Systems shall operate as a Power Signal, having the motors as outputs.
-The communication protocol will be with a PWM motor.
+The Vibration Motor Systems section will focus on intergrating the vibration motor in a way that dirupts cluttered tennis balls in the roller.
+The communication protocol will be with a PWM motor that will be directly connected to a battery for full expected use.
 The motor shall be expected to run and help with disrupting the collection of balls while the entire system runs.

 ### Power Supply Systems

- The Power Supply Systems shall operate as a Electric Power signal, having the power as an output to the other systems.
-It will be powered with power, expected to power the hardware of the entire system.
+The Power Supply Systems section will focus on powering the system and making proper connections for hardware such as the DC motors, vibrating motors, display, and sensors.
+The battery will be expected to power the hardware of the entire system.
+It will be rechargable so it can be used anytime as long as it has charge.

 # Ethical, Professional, and Standards Considerations